wanx-troopers/wanx-troopers.github.io/longcat.md

 > if your character isnt perfectly in the shot at the boundary, rip

 Apparenlty the authors provided an optional distill LoRa too but it is not functioning perfectly.

+> Long cat with torch compile turned off and sdpa instead of sageattn proved better in keeping the character consistent for me;
+> Pixarom w/f

+Community LoRa-s are missing

+Refinement LoRa is for upscaling, distill LoRa is to speed up generation